lerni/googleanalytics/README.md

 ## How to use
-Set the Trackin IDs in yoursite.tld/admin/settings and you're set.
+Set the Tracking IDs in yoursite.tld/admin/settings and you're set.

 ## Hint
 * You don't need to setup a tag for page load - it's triggerd per script
 * Trackingcode is only shown in live-mode.
+* opt-out may use `lerni/klaro-cookie-consent`